-The water heater is the 2nd largest energy user in most homes.
+The water heater is the 2nd-largest energy user in most homes.

-The water heater accounts for 18% of your energy bill, second only to your home's space heating system, according to the U.S. Department of Energy.
+The water heater accounts for 18% of your energy bill, second only to your home's space-heating system, according to the U.S. Department of Energy.

 One reason for this is that we use a lot of water.
-Another reason is that we actually pay twice for water-once for the cost of the water itself and again for the cost of heating that water.
+Another reason is that we actually pay twice for hot water-once for the water itself and again for the cost of heating it.